 Dunwoody College of Technology is approved by a number of regulatory agencies both at the institutional and programmatic levels.
 Institutional approvals are required for Dunwoody to conduct business.
 All education offered in the United States and the financial aid to support students in pursuing their education is regulated by the Department of Education (DOE).
 The function of accrediting and monitoring institutions of higher education both in their compliance with federal financial aid standards and in the quality of the education delivered, the DOE delegates to approved regional and national accrediting bodies.
 Dunwoody is accredited by the DOE approved regional accreditor, The Higher Learning Commission.
 Dunwoody is located in the State of Minnesota and as such must demonstrate compliance with all Minnesota laws and standards both in regard to state financial aid and quality of the education being delivered in the state.
 As such, Dunwoody is registered with the Minnesota Office of Higher Education.
-Programmatic approvals are carried out by professional accrediting bodies associated with a specific area of expertise.
+Programmatic approvals are carried out by specialized accreditation bodies associated with a specific area of expertise.
 Dunwoody programs in seeking and attaining programmatic accreditation demonstrate compliance with the standards of excellence within the given profession.

 The U.S. Department of Education (DOE)